 Before diving into the steps, it's crucial to understand a few key concepts:

-- Leverage: The principle of using a rigid object (in this case, the bottle cap) to multiply the force applied to another object.
+- make use of: The principle of using a rigid object (in this case, the bottle cap) to multiply the force applied to another object.

 - Fulcrum: The point around which the lever pivots (the rim of the bottom bottle).